mobiwek61/threejs_4cspace/README.md

 ### VSCode problem:
 - Every time you open an editor it **closes existing editor** window.
   **Fix** Menu->File->Preferences->Settings; search for "preview", then **disable "Workbench> editor:enable preview" checkbox**
+- "sticky" in explorer when folder stays and files scroll below.
+Disable as above..

 ### Comparison codespace vs codesandbox.io:
   - codesandbox.io Better for public demos and accompanying npmjs package; does not require login or account like codespace does; easy to see public project inside your own visual studio; to modify, need to create a LOCAL branch or copy code into new project.